gabrielabarajas/testing-one/docs/02-tutorial-fundamentals/4basic-concepts.md

 ---
 # 4 basic concepts

-This guide will help you undetrstand **4 basic concepts** in APX GIS programme.
+This guide will help you understand **4 basic concepts** in APX GIS programme.

 ## **Prerequisites**
 1. No prerequisites.